ErikMcClure/erikmcclure.github.io/content/blog/a-rant-on-terra.md

 ```

 ```
-For those of you just joining us (probably because you heard a blood-curdling scream from across the hallway), this syntax is exactly as ambiguous as you might think.
+For those of you joining us (probably because you heard a blood-curdling scream from down the hall), this syntax is exactly as ambiguous as you might think.
 The most obvious problem is multi-dimensional arrays, because you no longer know if a splice operator is supposed to index the array or act as a splice operator, as detailed in this issue.
 However, because this is Lua, whose syntax is very much like a delicate flower that cannot be disturbed, there is a much worse ambiguity possible.
 ```

 ```